yony-1145/nextmarket/README.md

 bun dev
 ```

-Open [nextmarket-ten.vercel.app](nextmarket-ten.vercel.app) with your browser to see the result.
+Open [https://nextmarket-ten.vercel.app](https://nextmarket-ten.vercel.app) with your browser to see the result.

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) can be accessed on [nextmarket-ten.vercel.app/api/hello](nextmarket-ten.vercel.app/api/hello).
+[API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) can be accessed on [https://nextmarket-ten.vercel.app/api/hello](https://nextmarket-ten.vercel.app/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/pages/building-your-application/routing/api-routes) instead of React pages.